-To prepare and provide access to the information required to deliver 1:250,000 maps of the seabed substrate (improving where possible the current resolution of the classes and data); the rate of accumulation and/or sedimentation on the sea floor; geological boundaries and faults; geological events and event probabilities and minerals.
+To prepare and provide access to the information required to deliver 1:250,000 maps of the seabed substrate (improving where possible the current resolution of the classes and data); the rate of accumulation and/or sedimentation on the sea-floor; geological boundaries and faults; geological events and event probabilities and minerals.
 For the coast, information will be provided on rate of sedimentation and erosion, and the coastal typology and/or behavioural description.
 The access to partners' data will use the standards developed in the Geo-Seas Project.
-The data products (maps) will use the standards developed in the urEMODnet-Geology Project.
+The data products (maps) will use the standards developed in the ur-EMODnet-Geology Project.

-The process of identifying data sources had started for the northern European countries during the urEMODnet-Geology Project from 2009-2012.
+The process of identifying data sources had started for the northern European countries during the ur-EMODnet-Geology Project from 2009-2012.
 From the start of the current phase of the project in October 2013 through to the Kick-off Meeting in January 2014, all partners assessed the information available in each country and presented their findings in Lisbon at the end of the third full month of the project.
 These assessments allowed all workpackage leaders to make progress in issuing Guidelines for compilation and harmonisation of the datasets and interpreted products.
-The process of identifying information that is relevant to EMODnet-Geology is considered to be an on-going process and several sets of information have been integrated into the project throughout the duration.
-Access to the data used to create the EMODnet-Geology products continued to rely on the Geo-Seas portal during three current phase of the project.
-However, it is acknowledged that the links between the EMODnet-Geology and Geo-Seas portals has not been satisfactorily integrated, partly due to the interface with Geo-Seas being controlled by a Request Status Manager service that communicates with the data centres that requires log-in to submit and download datasets.
-Future development of the EMODnet-Geology portal based on the European Geological Data Infrastructure (EGDI), will improve this interface between the interpreted and harmonised EMODnet-Geology information layers and the underlying datasets (see Section 5.1.7).
+The process of identifying information that is relevant to EMODnet-Geology is considered to be an ongoing process and several sets of information have been integrated into the project throughout the duration.